ShivanshSrivastava1/ShivanshSrivastava1/README.md

 ![](https://komarev.com/ghpvc/?username=ShivanshSrivastava1)

 I'm Shivansh Srivastava, an undergraduate senior studying computer science at [Columbia University's School of Engineering and Applied Science](https://www.engineering.columbia.edu/).
-Previously, I worked as a software engineer intern at [Facebook/Meta](https://about.meta.com/) on the Integrity Observation Platform team.
+Previously, I worked as a software engineer intern at [Facebook/Meta](https://about.meta.com/), where I did backend work as part of the Integrity Observation Platform team.
 I've also worked as a full-stack developer and ML engineer at [Skye](https://joinskye.com/), an up-and-coming coaching startup based in NYC.

 - 👯 I’m looking to collaborate on [Matplotlib](https://github.com/matplotlib/matplotlib)
 - 😄 Pronouns: He/him